auth0/docs/articles/tokens/concepts/idp-access-tokens.md

 There is no standard way to renew IdP Access Tokens through Auth0.
 The mechanism for renewing IdP Access Tokens varies for each provider.

 For certain identity providers, Auth0 can store a <dfn data-key="refresh-token">[Refresh Token](/tokens/concepts/refresh-token)</dfn>, which you can use to obtain a new Access Token for the IdP.
-Here is a list of some of the identigy providers:
+Here is a list of some of the identity providers:

 * BitBucket
 * Google OAuth 2.0 (pass the parameter `access_type=offline`, as well the `connection_scope` parameter with required scopes, when calling the Auth0 `/authorize` endpoint)